makekryl/vanadium/README.md

 - A feature-complete **language server** for VS Code and other editors, supporting auto-import, ASN.1 and more
 - An easy-to-integrate **static code analyzer** that identifies and reports problematic code patterns
-- An opinionated **formatter** to keep code stylish and avoid code style discussions and related merge conflicts\*
+- An opinionated **formatter** to keep code stylish and avoid code style discussions and related merge conflicts

 Currently, Vanadium does not _replace_ existing solutions but instead _complements_ them.
 There is a rough concept for a compiler and a runtime, which may be worked on after the compiler frontend - currently under active development - has stabilized.

-> \* - there's a working prototype of the formatter that needs some work to be rebuild according to the current state of the project, it will be published soon

 ## Getting started